 45 lb child = \leq 6.75 lbs. max. weight!
 60 lb. child = \leq 9.0 lbs. max. weight!
-72 lb. child = < 10.8 lbs. max. weight!
+72 lb. child = \leq 10.8 lbs. max. weight!

 Think they are carrying more than this?
 You bet they are.
 When we allow them to carry packs heavier than this, we risk long term damage to our children's spine, including degenerative changes occurring 10-20 years faster than the normal population.
+This is due to the compressive forces on the still growing pediatric skeleton including all important growth plates.
 If more of us start complaining when our children bring home packs full of heavy books, we may get a change in the way schools delegate study hall work and homework.
 These children should not be bringing packs home full of heavy textbooks.
 Let's raise our collective voices to stop this practice for the sake of our children's health!

-Let's run through the list of how to avoid or shorten a bout of the flu:
+How to avoid or shorten a bout of the flu:

-- 1. Maintain your regular adjustments.
+1. Maintain your regular adjustments.
 They are proven through research to boost T cell count and immunity.
-You will have a stronger system to fight the virus. - 2.
-Get enough rest.
+You will have a stronger system to fight the virus.

+- 2. Get enough rest.
 Depriving yourself of sleep is one of the surest ways to get run down and come down with everything.

 Parents you are responsible for your children getting enough rest. - 3.
 Eat real food.
 I mean real food, not processed "food".
-It's the

-- fuel for your body.
+It's the fuel for your body.
 It's crucial for fighting bugs. - 4.
 Exercise.
-Dance, walk, ski, bike something.
-It releases endorphins that make you feel good, it stimulates cells with oxygen for repair, and it releases stress which will tear your immune system down if you don't have an outlet for it. - 5.
-Take supplements.
+Dance, walk, ski, bike

+something.
+It releases

+endorphins that make you feel

+good, it stimulates cells with

+oxygen for repair, and it releases

+stress which will tear your

+immune system down if you

+don't have an outlet for it.

+- 5. Take supplements.
 Yes, we do need them.
 This was reinforced at the Pediatric seminar I attended.
 Our food is very nutritionally deficient.
 Most of us don't eat very well either: too many carbs such as cereal, bread, crackers, and pasta.

-If you do get the flu (or food poisoning) you need to start taking probiotics right away and for 2-3 weeks minimum after the episode.
+If you do get the flu (or food poisoning) you need to start taking probiotics right away and for 2-3 weeks minimum after.
 This will help your digestive system get back on track faster.
-Probiotics are also needed when using antibiotics as well, since they kill good bacteria with bad bacteria.
+Probiotics are also needed when using antibiotics as well, since they kill good and bad bacteria.